 The probable reasons for the delay are the bugs and stability issues.
 I’ve installed the version i8910XXIL5 on my i8910 and I’ve noticed pretty much all the problems I noted in version i8910XXIL3 in my video are still present.
 An even more recent firmware i8910XEJA1(also available from http://samsung-firmware.tk/), dated January 2010 was also released but no significant differences have been noted in that either.

 Many users have resorted to using firmware that was not meant for their devices; firmware from different regions.
 Each device contains some key that is region specific.
 When you connect your phone to PC Studio to check for updates, you may get an error saying that “the device connected is not supported”.
 This may be because the firmware on the device and the region information are conflicting.
 Custom firmware also has that same result since it’s made up of several components from different builds.
 This may not always be the case however.
 To ensure that your device is ready for the update, you should get this message when you select the phone software update option:

-    If the firmware you’re using does not produce the window above but gives some error, then the firmware and hardware may not be working together in completely harmony.
+If the firmware you’re using does not produce the window above but gives some error, then the firmware and hardware may not be working together in complete harmony.
 The technical manager at Samsung said you may actually lose some functionality/performance as a result of the mismatch.

 Again I must emphasize that Samsung will continue making updates and ironing out bugs for at least the next 12 months.
 They failed to meet the date they promised but we can rest assured that something will eventually come after they sort the problems out.
 The phone is stable and it works as it should in its current state no matter which firmware you have, as long as it was officially released.